The Courtneys

-The Courtneys is a Canadian indie rock band formed in Vancouver, British Columbia in 2010.
+The Courtneys is a Canadian indie rock band formed in Vancouver, British Columbia, in 2010.
 The band is composed of Sydney Koke (bass, vocals), Courtney Loove (guitar, vocals), and Jen Twynn Payne (drums, lead vocals).

 History

-Sydney Koke and Jen Twynn Payne met in their hometown of Calgary, Alberta in 2007.
+Sydney Koke and Jen Twynn Payne met in their hometown of Calgary, Alberta, in 2007.
 After becoming housemates, Twynn Payne began learning to play drums with then-boyfriend Patrick Flegel.
 Koke was impressed with her abilities and suggested they start a band, which became Puberty, a post-punk group with guitarist Nicole Brunel.

 Puberty disbanded when Koke enrolled in a neuroscience PhD program at Duke University.
-Twynn Payne moved to Vancouver shortly after to play drums in Makeout Videotape.
+Twynn Payne moved to Vancouver, British Columbia, shortly after to play drums in Makeout Videotape.
 Twynn Payne and Loove met and formed a synth-pop duo called Girls in Love, which quickly disbanded.
 Koke dropped out of Duke and moved to Vancouver to start a new band with Twynn Payne, who suggested they enlist Loove as the guitarist.
-The three jammed together for a summer before Loove moved to Montreal for a new job.
+The three jammed together for a summer before Loove moved to Montreal, Quebec, for a new job.
 After she returned eight months later, they became more serious, playing their first official show in 2011 as The Courtneys at Pat's Pub for a friend's birthday party.
 The band's name is both an homage to Loove ("the most modest member of the band") as well as a clique of "cool girls" at Koke's elementary school.

 Their first album, The Courtneys, was intended to be a four-song EP.
 They ran ahead of schedule and recorded more material, and completed recording, mixing, and mastering within three days.
 It was released by Hockey Dad Records, and was quickly sold out of its initial pressing.

 Their second album, The Courtneys II, developed over the next three years as the band refined their songcraft, revising and refining songs as they explored "what makes an ideal structure of a song."
 Their experimentation also affected the sound of the record; they auditioned six different mix engineers for the record, and instructed their mastering engineer to make it sound "like Teenage Fanclub on Bandwagonesque."
 The album garnered acclaim for its sound; Rolling Stone editor Rob Sheffield named it one of his top albums of 2017.